-The Company is encouraged by the results of the initial exploration program and expect to follow up on recommendations for further work made by geophysical consultant James L. Wright and project manager, David A. Bending, P.Geo.
+The Company is encouraged by the results of the initial exploration program and expect to follow up on recommendations for further work made by geophysical consultant James L. Wright.

 A detailed project description and supporting illustrations showing targets are shown on the Pacific Imperial Mines Inc. website.